canaery/xdflow/docs/guides/llm.md

 - fitted state is private and not included in `__init__`
 - transforms return a new `DataContainer`
 - xarray dimensions and coordinates are preserved or intentionally changed
+- stateless transforms are genuinely fold-invariant if they will run before CV split boundaries
 - sample-level coordinates remain aligned to the sample dimension
 - sklearn models are wrapped with `SKLearnTransformer` or `SKLearnPredictor`
 - cross-validation uses `xdflow.cv` validators rather than manual split loops